-Our five-axis digital scanner with hybrid-scanning software is set to revolutionise the way dentists scan impressions and lab technicians create prostheses.
+Our Cubit360 space saving dental object scanner is set to revolutionise the way dentists scan impressions and dentures, and greatly improve workflow lab technicians.

 Traditionally, dentists use a mechanical facebow and articulator to record and replicate facial landmark relationships to ensure complex restorative treatment will fit the facial profile (smile design) and not come under irregular forces in function, leading to failure.